pythonpandas303/KeyWest/index.md

 ## Lower Keys Water Quality and Biodiversity Project
-This aim of this project is to analyze and project water quality parameters and biodiversity metrics in the Lower Keys.
+This aim of this project is to analyze and project water quality parameters and biodiversity metrics in the Lower Keys. \\
-email: tteasdale(at)regis(dot)edu
+email: tteasdale(at)regis(dot)edu \\
-Academic Advisor: Dr. Doug Hart
+Academic Advisor: Dr. Doug Hart \\
-Key West local

 Data have been obtained from the following sources: